kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 I want to describe a mental framework of data models that I find helpful when comparing them.
 Let's focus on the relational model on the one side and the two popular graph-based data models, property graph (PG) and RDF on the other side.
-I am also adding Kùzu's variant of the PG model, which we call the *structured* PG model, into this framework.
+I am also adding Kuzu's variant of the PG model, which we call the *structured* PG model, into this framework.
 The framework is shown in the figure below.

 <Image src="/img/2024-03-28-in-praise-of-rdf/data-models.png" width="600" />